Bathing your dog regularly is an essential element of dog care. And the need to keep your dog healthy and clean doesn’t stop during cold weather.

 And most come in liquid or spray form.
 Some even come in powder form.

 Just apply the product to your dog’s coat following the instructions on the packaging.
-Then, brush the coat thoroughly.
+Then, brush the coat thoroughly to prevent mats or tangles.

 Note that waterless shampoos are all chemicals.
 Although they are an excellent time-saver and an option for a winter dog bath, we do not recommend repeated usage.